The Problem of Isolation and the Power of Groups

 - Brookville – Bill and Ann Spratt, firstname.lastname@example.org

-- Winona – Keith and Deanne Nelson, firstname.lastname@example.org
+- Rochester – Keith and Deanne Nelson, firstname.lastname@example.org

 - Tea – Jan and Scott Jaacks, email@example.com

-If you are fortunate enough to be near one, please try it.
-If not, at least consider Celebrate Recovery, Al-Anon, Nar-Anon, NAMI Family to Family or start a group yourself.
+If you are fortunate enough to be near a support group, please try it.
+If not, consider one of our online groups.
+You may also want to check out Celebrate Recovery, Al-Anon, Nar-Anon, NAMI Family to Family or start a group yourself.

 Do you long to be part of a group just for parents that cover a broad range of issues, while also allowing for your Christian perspective, scripture, and prayer?